utmstack/Documentation/Installation/SystemRequirements.md

 You have the flexibility to mix and match these tiers based on the number of devices you have and your preferred hot log storage duration.

+*** Integration Requirements *** : To ensure optimal system performance, certain additional requirements beyond the minimums must be considered.
+Each integration being introduced should reserve at least 1GB of space.
+This reservation is crucial to ensure proper data storage and efficient system operation as a whole.

+*** Logging Volume Considerations ***: Furthermore, it's important to take into account the volume of logs generated and processed within 10-minute intervals.
+If this volume exceeds 1GB within any time interval, immediate communication with the support team is required.
+This communication is essential to ensure system stability and performance, as well as to address any potential issues related to log management.

 ## Supported Operating Systems:

 The UTMStack installation guide provides instructions specifically for Ubuntu 22.04 LTS.
 It is recommended to use one of these supported operating systems for compatibility and optimal performance.